JaneliaSciComp/SongExplorer/README.md

 by randomly choosing a specific point in time within them each time they are chosen for a batch of training examples.

-To facilitate range annotations with a double-click gesture, SongExplorer has a hook in the callback which you can supply with python code to customize the behavior.
+To facilitate temporally-precise range annotations with a double-click gesture, SongExplorer has a hook in the callback which you can supply with python code to customize the behavior.
 The python file must contain a list called `doubleclick_parameters` which defines the required hyperparameters, and a function called `doubleclick_annotation` which inputs a point in time and outputs a range.
 See "src/snap-to.py" for a plugin which searches for a nearby peak in the waveform and lays down a range annotation of a specified width.
 The default double-click plugin is "src/point.py" and a template is in "src/doubleclick-plugin.py".

-### Network Architecture ###
+## Network Architecture ##

 The default network architecture is a set of layered convolutions, the depth and width of which can be configured as described above.
 Should this not prove